AhmedAdelFahim/EngineX/README.md

 EngineX allows the user to:

 * Create databases.
-* List existing databases
+* List existing databases.
-* Create table
+* Create table.
-* Insert into table
+* Insert into table.
-* Delete from table
+* Delete from table.
-* Select All from table
+* Select All from table.
-* List existing tables
+* List existing tables.

 ## Getting started
 Project was created with: